Birds of Printer Nightmares

 New-ItemProperty -Path $RegallowPath -Name $name3 -Value $value3 -PropertyType DWord | Out-Null

-Or create an Intunewinapp as I did with a little more advanced PowerShell scripts.
+Or, create an Intunewinapp, as I did with slightly more advanced PowerShell scripts.
 It contains the IntuneWinapp and a PowerShell script to deploy it to your tenant.
-(Don’t forget to change the source path).
+(Remember to change the source path.)

 https://call4cloud.nl/wp-content/uploads/2020/10/Windows10_AllowPrinterInstallation.zip

-Now when you deployed the intunewinapp, go and install a new printer with a new fresh printer driver!
-As shown below, no UAC prompt!
+Now, when you deploy the intunewinapp, go and install a new printer with a fresh printer driver!
+As shown below, there is no UAC prompt!

 And there it is… “Prevent users from installing Printer drivers when connecting to shared printers” is now available from the Settings Catalog